If you are applying to medical school, you should be thinking now about who will write your letters of reference.

 The bottom line:

-If your letter writer asks for a personal or a brief autobiographical statement, do not feel that you must provide what will be the final draft of your statement.
+If your letter writer asks for a personal or a brief autobiographical statement, do not feel that you must provide what will be the final draft of your medical school personal statement.
 The letter writer is asking for your statement to obtain a more complete sense of who you are.
 This will allow them to write a more substantial letter.